variia/openwrt-config/README.rst

     WIFISECRET=

 **Note:**
- * it is assumed that ``radio0`` is 5Ghz and ``radio1`` is 2.4Ghz network.
+ * It is assumed that ``radio0`` is 5Ghz and ``radio1`` is 2.4Ghz network.

- * firewall rule(s) are added to prevent savvy user(s) trying to bypass DNS service.
+ * Firewall rules are added to prevent savvy user trying to bypass DNS service.

- * firewall rule(s) are added to block forwarded traffic to RFC1918 private subnets over the wan interface. this is to support setups where the openwrt router is connected to ISP Modem/Router. (double-nat)
+ * Firewall rules are added to block forwarded traffic to RFC1918 private subnets over the wan interface.
+This is to support setups where the OpenWrt router is connected to ISP Modem/Router over private link. (double-nat)

- * network services are limited to the following ports by default:
+ * Network services are limited to the following ports by default:

 .. code::